Dairy Free Pancakes Recipe

 • Coconut oil.
 This will replace the melted butter that you will usually find in pancakes.

-How To Make Almond Milk Pancakes
+How to Make Pancakes with Almond Milk

 The flour is mixed with the baking powder and salt.